printsmith/Melzi-1.1.2-2.0-Temperature-Fluctuation-Fix/README.md

 **DISCLAIMER: I am in no way affiliated with TH3D, however they are known to be reputable in repairing this issue and are the only ones I know of offering this service**

-Preface: I have flashed the bootloader to my board and installed Marlin which I highly suggest everyone do with the Melzi boards given with the Creality 3D printers (I used this tutorial: http://www.instructables.com/id/Flashing-a-Bootloader-to-the-CR-10/), I will be uploading my Marlin configurations to this github as well.
+Preface: I have flashed the bootloader to my board and installed Marlin which I highly suggest everyone do with the Melzi boards given with the Creality 3D printers (I used [this tutorial](http://www.instructables.com/id/Flashing-a-Bootloader-to-the-CR-10/)).
+I will be uploading my Marlin configurations to this github as well since I've made some changes and even figured out how to get a servo driven Z probe running on this board.

 ## How do you know if this problem affects you?